Dog Breed Directory

 Treatment:

-Anti-seizure medications (phenobarbital, potassium bromide).
+Anti-seizure medications (phenobarbital, potassium bromide, levetiracetam), regular blood monitoring.

 F